foysalRabbi/AWS_SAA-04/1-aws-fundamentals/route53.md

 - It will return up to 8 healthy records for each Multi Value query
 - It is not a substitute for Elastic Load Balancer!

-## Route 53 as a Registrar
+## Route 53 as a Registration

-- A domain name registrar is an organization that manages the reservation of internet domain names.
+- A domain name registration is an organization that manages the reservation of internet domain names.
 Some domain registrars are: GoDaddy, Google Domain and also Route 53
 - It is possible to use a third party domain registrar with AWS.
 In order to use a domain bought from the third party, we have to do the following:
     1. Create a hosted zone in Route53
     2. Update NS records on 3rd party website to use Route 53 name servers